Home > African Destinations > Egypt > How to Take a Day Trip to Luxor from Cairo

 Statue of Rameses II at the Karnak Temple

 The highlight of a visit to the Karnak Temple is the Great Hypostyle Hall.
-Designed by Hatshepsut and constructed during the reign of Seti I and Rameses II, the hall features 134 papyrus columns.
-Each of the columns is supposed to represent papyrus stalks and is a tribute to the god Atum, who rose from the papyrus-filled waters during the creation of the Earth.
+Begun under Seti I and completed by Rameses II, the hall features 134 papyrus columns—a tribute to Atum, who rose from the papyrus-filled waters during the creation of the Earth.

 Great Hypostyle Hall at the Karnak Temple - Luxor, Egypt